If you apply to a council for help because you are homeless, it may check if you have a local connection to the area.

 What if I don’t have a local connection anywhere?

-If you, or anyone who might reasonably be expected to live with you, don’t have a local connection with any area at all, the council you originally applied to must help you.
+If you don’t have a local connection with any area at all, the council you originally applied to must help you.

 What if I have a connection with more than one area?